A Reverse Look at Product Claims

 The problem with these honey products is that they contained tadalafil or sildenafil—the active ingredients used to treat erectile dysfunction in Cialis® and Viagra® respectively.2

-Of course, those ingredients weren’t included in the ingredient declaration; the FDA tested the products to determine that they contained tadalafil or sildenafil.
+Of course, those ingredients weren’t included in the ingredient declaration; the FDA tested the products and determined that they contained tadalafil or sildenafil.

 One company claimed the product would, among other things :